 Hockey is for Everyone

-The roster is made up of 40 kids, ages 8-14, from local Boys and Girls Clubs.
+The roster is made up of 40 kids, ages 8-14, from local Boys and Girls Clubs and the Raleigh Youth Hockey Association.
 The season consisted of 15 on-ice sessions which includes practices and scrimmages and 12 sessions of the life skills program.

 Canes Playroom at Rex Hospital